leafo/scssphp/README.md

 [![Build Status](https://secure.travis-ci.org/leafo/scssphp.png)](http://travis-ci.org/leafo/scssphp)

 `scssphp` is a compiler for SCSS written in PHP.

+It implements the latest version of SCSS (3.1.20).
+It doesnt not implement the SASS syntax, only the SCSS syntax.

-Checkout the homepage,
-<http://leafo.net/scssphp>, for directions on how to use.
+Checkout the homepage, <http://leafo.net/scssphp>, for directions on how to use.